FrankBowers24/d3-bayarea/ghost.md

 ## Inspirations and How To

+I started learning D3 by reading [Visual Storytelling with D3 by Ritchie S. King](http://www.amazon.com/Visual-Storytelling-Introduction-Visualization-Addison-Wesley-ebook/dp/B00MZ6Q4QG/ref=pd_sim_kstore_3?ie=UTF8&refRID=1A1PV48AMXCCR7N3YMZA).
+This is a fine introduction, but its scope is narrow, only covering how to make one type of bar chart.

+I highly recommend [Scott Murray's online D3 tutorial](http://alignedleft.com/tutorials/d3).
+Then read the book-length version of the tutorials [Interactive Data Visualization for the Web](http://www.amazon.com/Interactive-Data-Visualization-Scott-Murray-ebook/dp/B00BSG68UQ/ref=pd_sim_kstore_1?ie=UTF8&refRID=1A1PV48AMXCCR7N3YMZA).
+Murray's book covers a broad range of D3 applications.
+I especially appreciated the section on how to convert and import.

 While perusing the D3 examples I came across a labeled pie chart which has animated transitions from one dataset to another.
 I was immediately captivated.
 This is eye candy that needs a real world application.
 Many of the D3 examples lack compeling data to make them relevant.
 Data at the state or county level is often too general to be interesting.
-I searched through federal government data at the zip code level and found insights that truly drew me.
+I searched through federal government data at the zip code level and found insights that truly drew me in.

+I was first inspired while reading Scott Murray's book on D3.
+It includes good coverage of mapping and how to get import standard map formats into D3-compatible JSON.
+I started out with the Choropleth from Chapter 7 of Scott's book.
 To create a zip code map I converted Census Bureau shapefiles using

+The census data files at the zip code level are pretty big: 4MB for the California houing data alone.

+The data in Bay Area Stats was extracted from five csv files each of which is more than 4MB.
+An interesting question is how to scale Bay Area Stas by providing server-side support to cover the same granularity on the fly for any metropolitan area in the country.
+You would probably want to have all the zip code boundaries converted to GeoJSON in advance then dynamically extract subsets to be sent to the client.

+Super transitions on data change, but overlapping labels: http://bl.ocks.org/dbuezas/9306799 Super labelling, but no transition support: http://d3pie.org/ Fade-In out for added/Removed labels: http://bl.ocks.org/dbuezas/9572040

 Writing in Markdown is really easy.
 In the left hand panel of Ghost, you simply write as you normally would.
 Where appropriate, you can use *shortcuts* to **style** your content.
 For example, a list: